Are You Ready to Fall In Love with Yourself?

 To go back to the above examples…if you didn’t get two things on your to-do list done do you believe you aren’t good enough, fast enough, organized enough?
 Think back into your childhood and see where you might have picked up the belief that you need to be all these things to feel loved and worthy.
 Recognize that your reaction to life is built on false conclusions you made as a child.
 With that understanding you can view today’s situation in a whole new light (see other blogs tagged on the bottom for more info).

 2. Proactively creating moments of self-care and self-love

-What are you doing on a daily basis to reinforce to yourself that you LOVE YOU?
-I recommend to our clients that they set up a self-LOVE routine.
+What are you doing on a daily basis to reinforce to yourself that you love yourself?
+Our executive health coaches may recommend to their clients that they set up a self-LOVE routine.
 What does this include?
 It will be different for everyone based on your particular likes.
 Some examples include the following:

 ● Regular massages or spa days

 ● Ballet tickets or tickets to a comedy club